lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [ReturnsUnit](#T-Vsxmd-Units-ReturnsUnit 'Vsxmd.Units.ReturnsUnit')class.
+Initializes a new instance of the [ReturnsUnit](#T-Vsxmd-Units-ReturnsUnit 'Vsxmd.Units.ReturnsUnit') class.

 ##### Parameters